We’ve compiled a list of wonderful, clean fiction reading for your teen girls.

 This post may contain affiliate links through which Club31Women might get a small compensation – with no additional cost to you.
 See my disclosure policy here.

 As a teen, I read two or three books a week.
 I could not get enough of traveling through time to places I’d never been, settings I’d never seen, having adventures and meeting characters so like me and yet so different.
 I learned a lot about being a woman, about being a Christ-follower, about being human within the pages of those books I devoured.

-Do you have a teen girl in your life who is also a voracious reader?
+Do you have any teen girls in your life who are also voracious readers?

 The book list below contains the treasured tomes I still keep on my bookshelf, even as a mid-twenties woman.

 The adventures and heart journeys I experienced within the following pages helped shape me.
-I heartily recommend them.
+I heartily recommend them for teen girls.

 This Quiet Sky and To Get to You by Joanne Bischof

 With her signature grace and heartwarming style, Joanne Bischof has crafted unforgettable stories that end not in the way you might expect.

 In This Quiet Sky, Sarah is relatable, shy, not great at math.
 But Tucker is, so he becomes her tutor–and a dear friend.
 Then, more.
 Don’t be fooled, though.
 This is no textbook YA romance.
 In that sweet way, Joanne is so good at, she spins their story with tact and great spirit.